Menelik33/lyric-genre-classification-nlp/README.md

 # NLP Lyric Identifier: Genre Classification from Song Lyrics

-***Predicting the music genre of a song based on its lyrics*** by implementing TensorFlow/Keras to develop a NLP pipeline that uses neural text vectorization, neural network classification and word embedding techniques.
+***Predicting the music genre of a song based on its lyrics*** by implementing TensorFlow/Keras to develop a NLP pipeline that uses: neural text vectorization, neural network classification and word embedding techniques.

 This project demonstrates how unstructured textual data (in this case: song lyrics) can be converted into numerical feature representations in order to train a neural model capable of classifying music genres based on song lyrics